Fazilatun Nessa Indira

-Fazilatun Nessa Indira is a Bangladesh Awami League politician and the incumbent State Minister of Women and Children Affairs.
-She was selected as a member of parliament from reserved seats of women consecutively in the 9th, 10th and 11th parliamentary elections.
+Fazilatun Nessa Indira (born 1 January 1956) is a Bangladesh Awami League politician and a former State Minister of Women and Children Affairs.
+She was selected as a member of parliament from the reserved seats for women consecutively in the 9th, 10th, 11th and 12th parliamentary elections.

 Career

 Indira was elected as the general secretary of Mohila Awami League through council election of 2003.
 She was elected as the women affairs secretary of Bangladesh Awami League in the triennial council in October 2016.